 Does bacon have sugar ?

 Some companies add sugar to their brining liquid when making bacon, some do not.
 There is no FDA requirement for bacon to contain sugar in its recipe.
 When sugar is added, it’s in a very small does, small enough that the total sugar per serving ends up lower than 0.5 gr.
-Which is why bacon manufacturers can legally claim their product has no sugar on the nutritional label, while displaying sugar on the ingredient list.
+This is why bacon manufacturers can legally claim their product has no sugar on the nutritional label, while displaying sugar on the ingredient list.

 Some bacon recipes add maple, honey, or sugar